kubernetes/community/events/2017/12-contributor-summit/role-of-sig-lead.md

 Power and role of sig leads is defined in how we pick these people.
 Voting?
 Membership?
 What do we do for governance in general

 Paul: Roles that are valuable that are not sig lead.
 Svc cat, moderator of discussions and took notes.
-Secratary of committee.
+Secretary of committee.

 Back to joe; what does the sig think.
 Each leader doesn’t know.
 Who shows up to a meeting isn’t helpful as not everyone can attend.
 What does the lead thing?
 Allows too much personal power.
 Decision maker or tech lead?